Graphs in the 3--sphere with maximum symmetry: Introduction

 \begin{theorem} For each $g>1$, $m_g=OE_g$, therefore $m_g$ are given in the following table.

 Moreover $m_g$ is realized by unknotted graphs for all $g$ except $g=21, 481$. \end{theorem}

 The difference between graph case and surface case is that, given a fixed $g$, there is a unique closed orientable surface of genus $g$, but there are infinitely many graphs of genus $g$.
-We will consider only {\it minimal} graphs, i.e, the graphs without free edges and without extra vertices: an edge is called {\it free} if one of its vertices has degree one; a vertex is {\it extra} if it has degree two and its stable subgroup (stablizer in $G$) equals the stable subgroup of its each adjacent edge.
+We will consider only {\it minimal} graphs, i.e, the graphs without free edges and without extra vertices: an edge is called {\it free} if one of its vertices has degree one; a vertex is {\it extra} if it has degree two and its stable subgroup (stablizer in $G$) equals the stable subgroup of each adjacent edge.
 Clearly there are only finitely many minimal graphs of genus $g$ for each $g>1$.
 Note that this is really no restriction since we can delete all free edges and extra vertices (or, vice versa, add arbitrarily many free edges and extra vertices in a $G$-equivariant way) without changing the genus, and since the group actions we considered are in $SO(4)$ (see Proposition \ref{SO(4)}).

-The major part of the paper is to classify all minimal graphs $\Gamma\subset S^3$ which realize these maximum orders $m_g$ in different levels.
+The major part of the paper is to classify all minimal graphs $\Gamma\subset S^3$ which realize these maximum orders $m_g$.
 To be precise and brief, we need some definitions.
 Suppose $G$ acts on $(S^3, \Gamma)$ for a minimal graph $\Gamma$ embedded in $S^3$ such that $|G|=m_g$.
-We call $\Gamma$ an (abstract) MS graph (of genus $g$), $(S^3, \Gamma)$ a spatial (MS) graph for $\Gamma$, and the $G$-action a MS action for $\Gamma$, and resp. for $(S^3, \Gamma)$, where MS represents ``maximum symmetry".
-In the above definitions, we may ignore the words ``abstract", ``of genus $g$" and ``MS" in the brackets when there is no confusion.
+We call $\Gamma$ an \textit{(abstract) MS graph} (of genus $g$), $(S^3, \Gamma)$ a \textit{spatial (MS) graph} for $\Gamma$, and we call the $G$-action on $(S^3, \Gamma)$ resp. its restriction to $\Gamma$ an \textit{MS action} for $(S^3, \Gamma)$ resp. $\Gamma$, where MS represents ``maximum symmetry".
+In the above definitions, we may ignore the words ``abstract", ``of genus $g$" and ``MS" in the parentheses when there is no confusion.

+We say that two MS actions on abstract MS graphs are {\it equivalent} if they are conjugated by an isomorphism between the two graphs.
+We say that two spatial MS graphs are {\it equivalent} if there is a diffeomorphism of $S^3$ sending one to the other, and we say that two MS actions on spatial MS graphs are {\it equivalent} if they are conjugated by a diffeomorphism of $S^3$.
+Note that these diffeomorphisms can be orientation-reversing.

 It is natural to ask: For given $g$, (i) what are the MS graphs? (ii) For a fixed MS graph $\Gamma$, what are the MS actions on $\Gamma$? (iii) What are the spatial MS graphs $(S^3, \Gamma)$ for $\Gamma$? (iv) For a fixed spatial MS graph $(S^3, \Gamma)$, what are the MS actions for $(S^3, \Gamma)$?
 We have the following theorem.